Rpi 1B vs 3B+

-Once I finally got my 2 Pi's, I didn't know what to with them first.
-I connected them up and started making media centers, desktop PC's and a programming platform for Python.
-After a little while I found Retro Pie.
+They arrived fairly quick and I’ll be honest, I didn't know what to with them first.
+I connected them up with a mouse, keyboard and my tv and started making a media center, then desktop PC's and a finally used the included programming platform for Python.
+They are surprisingly powerful, and I can see why they are so popular.
+After a little while I found Retro Pie and I immediately knew I had to build one.

-I setup the 1B and started out to find ROMs, and found that they were easy and plentiful, harder to find were good games.
-I ended up sticking with Emuparadise and Free ROMs for my ROMs; they seemed to work as expected and got me started.
-The PlayStation was a little harder, games that worked without some tons of editing and even graphics where an issue.
-The PS1 incorporated graphics rendering in their console, making getting a exact copy virtually impossible for many games.
-The PS1 fighting game that really set a different standard was Ehrgeiz – God Bless The Ring.
-I ran into a RAM issue loading PlayStation and N64 as well with the 1B, having only 512MB RAM; however, I was able to run many games for NES, Sega, Mame, and any other 8-bit & 16-bit games.
+Knowing I might have the ability to finally beat the game, I eagerly setup the Rpi and started researched how to find ROMs.
+I quickly found ROMs were easy and plentiful to come by but harder was to get quality ROMs.
+I ended up going with Emuparadise and Free ROMs .
+They seemed to work as expected and got me started.
+The PlayStation games were even harder to find.
+I had a PS1 and wanted to get my old games back; however, the games took tons of editing and even if I got it running, the graphics where an issue.
+The PS1 incorporated graphics rendering in their console, making getting an exact copy impossible.
+There is a PS1 fighting game that really set a different that I played a lot of and that’s Ehrgeiz – God Bless The Ring.
+I ran into a lack of enough RAM issue loading PlayStation and N64 as well with the 1B, having only 512MB RAM; however, I was able to run many games for NES, Sega, Mame, and any other 8-bit & 16-bit games, so I stuck to that.

-Years after getting the 1B, enters the 3B+ Pi.
-I ended up getting one to create something for LetsRobot.tv since I have been happy with the games I was able to yield out of the 1B.
-The 3B+ having a whopping 1GB of RAM and 1.4BGHz processor, I knew would be able to run the PS1 games and any of the others.
-I loaded the Nintendo-64 game Mario Cart and it ran great out of the gate, and the 1B couldn't run past the loading screen.
-After that, I sought out to create a comparison of the two running RetroPie, the 1B vs 3B+, which isn't real fair.
+Years after getting the 1B, the 3B+ Rpi was released.
+Initially, I got a 3B+ to create a robot for LetsRobot.tv.
+I have been happy with the games I’m able to play with the Rpi 1B.
+However, the 3B+ has a whopping 1GB of RAM and 1.4BGHz processor, which could run the PS1 games and any of the others.
+I decided to install the new build of RetroPie on the 3B+ and loaded up Nintendo-64 Mario Cart, and it ran much better and the 1B couldn't run past the loading screen.

-It's no surpsied that the 3B+ runs far superior over the 1B in the menu's and games.
-There is a game called Toki that wouldn't run on the 1B, and I am happy to say the 3B+ had no problem running it.
-Toki is another one of those games I wanted to spend more quarters in the arcade to beat, but had to take back seat to other games.
+It's no surprise that the 3B+ operates far better than the 1B in menu's and games.
+One of the games I really missed at the arcade is called Toki, and it wouldn't run on the 1B, and I am happy to say the 3B+ had no problem running it.
+Toki is another one of those games I wanted to spend more time on to beat but took a back seat to other games.
+The 3B+ ran all the games I wanted to play on NES, SNES, Sega, PS1, MAME, and played N64 acceptable.
+There is a slight sound glitch now and then, but nothing to get upset about.

-Stay tuned, I will add what I needed to do to get the PlayStation to work on the 3B+ because the 1B has no chance of playing those games.
 Want to build your own?
-My suggestion since they are readily available and offer the most ability, is a Raspberry 3B+; visit RetroPie in related links to get the main image and be sure to make sure the µSD card is compatible by visiting the RPi SD cards link.
+Visit RetroPie in related links to get the main image and be sure to make sure the µSD card is compatible by visiting the RPi SD cards link.

 PlayStation Update !!!
 PSX Update !!!
 PlayStation Update !!!
 PSX Update !!!